The Ultimate Beginner’s Guide to Learn Thai

 ไวโอลิน wai-o-lin violin

 ทีวี thi-wi television

-Now, let’s take a look at the things that actually make Thai easier than it seems:
+Are you asking yourself how to learn Thai language easily?
+Perfect!
+Let’s take a look at the things that actually make Thai easier than it seems:

 Most words in Thai contain only one or two syllables.
 This is not the case in German and Russian for example.
 I found it much easier to memorize new vocabulary in Thai than in most European languages.